gabe565/gh-profile/README.md

 > **Note**
 > As of v2.26.0, the gh cli now uses secure auth tokens by default.
-> Secure auth tokens are not yet supported by gh-profile, so when logging into GitHub, make sure to run `gh auth login --insecure-storage`.
+> Secure auth tokens are not yet supported by gh-profile, so when logging into GitHub, make sure to run:
+> `gh auth login --insecure-storage`

 - **`gh profile create [NAME]`:** Creates a new profile.
   <details>